-“One Dance” captures Drake at his most millennially obnoxious — “as soon as you see the text reply me” — but it’s also maybe the purest, Drakiest sentiment the man has ever produced.
-A sad sack club banger over soft-lit piano chords, some danceable drums, and a ton of tears-in-Hennessy solipsizing.
+"One Dance" captures Drake at his most millennially obnoxious — "as soon as you see the text reply me" — but it’s also maybe the purest, Drakiest sentiment the man has ever produced.
+A sad sack club banger over soft-lit piano chords, some danceable drums and a ton of narcissistic tears-in-Hennessy musings.
 There was a fair amount of backlash against "VIEWS" and the monotone bleakness of Drake's character, but there's never been a more honest, on-brand moment than “One Dance.”

 “From Time” is the kind of song that used to get Drake called soft, back when we were scared to admit the Degrassi kid was writing better hooks than everyone else.
 Jhene Aiko may not go on to have a long career, but her sleepy lilt is enough for the history books.
 Drake has been here before, and he’ll continue to tap that languid, nocturnal slow jam for the rest of his life.

 “I was running through the 6 with my woes” is, without a doubt, the least hip-hop line to ever occupy a hip-hop song.
 Woes?
 We’re running around with our troubles, and sorrows, and sadnesses … in Canada.
 This is not what Grandmaster Flash had in mind, but that doesn’t matter, because the second the world heard this quip “Know Yourself” became an instant classic.